projectacrn/acrn-hypervisor/doc/developer-guides/contribute_guidelines.rst

      $ git remote -v

 #.
-Create a topic branch (off of master) for your work (if you're addressing
+Create a topic branch (off of the main branch) for your work (if you're addressing
    an issue, we suggest including the issue number in the branch name)::

      $ git checkout master